SPARe: Stacked Parallelism with Adaptive Reordering for Fault-Tolerant LLM Pretraining Systems with 100k+ GPUs: Background

 \subsection{Synchronous Data Parallelism}

-Fig.~\ref{fig:dp} shows synchronous Data Parallelism~\citep{syncdp,horovod}: the system consists of $N\in\mathbb{N}$ identical GPU groups, and the total training data is divided into $N$ equal-size shards with index $i\in[N]:=\{0,1,\dots,N-1\}$, each distributed to the group of the same index.
-Each group holds an identical copy of the entire model parameters; hence, group size is decided by the size of the model to train.
-Based on recent trends in scaling~\citep{llama3,llama3training} it would be reasonable to assume that the size is hundreds to a few thousands.
-Hence, in this work we set $N\sim10^{2-3}$.
-Each group deploys a complex parallelism topology~\citep{megatron}, so a failed node (GPU) stops the entire group.
+Fig.~\ref{fig:dp} shows synchronous Data Parallelism~\citep{syncdp,horovod} under a Megatron-style hybrid-parallel topology~\citep{megatron}.
+Let $N$ be the data-parallel degree and $M$ be the size of each model-parallel group.
+The system consists of $N$ model-parallel groups each containing $M$ GPUs and collectively holding one model replica.
+Each group may internally combine tensor, pipeline, sequence, or expert parallelism~\citep{megatronsc,pp,sequence,expert}; in such settings, a single node failure typically interrupts the entire group~\citep{fthsdp}.
+Throughout this paper, a \emph{group} refers to one model-parallel group, equivalently one logical data-parallel replica.

+This layout induces $M$ data-parallel groups.
+For each local model-parallel rank $m\in\{0,\dots,M-1\}$, the same-rank GPUs across the groups form one data-parallel group $\{(0,m),(1,m),\dots,(N-1,m)\}$, synchronized by a communicator of world size $N$.
+Thus, the system has $M$ data-parallel communicators in total.
+Following recent scaling trends~\citep{llama3,llama3training}, $M$ can be hundreds to a few thousands; we consider $N\sim10^{2-3}$.
+See App.~\ref{app_add_comm} for the communicator topology figure.

-At each training step, group $i$ computes a \emph{partial gradient} $\mat{g}_i$ from its shard $i$.
-After all groups are done computing their own partial gradients, the system communicator triggers global all-reduce collectives to aggregate them into the \emph{full gradient} $\overline{\mat{g}}=\frac{1}{N}\sum_{j=1}^N \mat{g}_i$, and distributes $\overline{\mat g}$ back to all groups for model updates.
-Hence, all $N$ types of $\{\mat{g}_i\}$ must be collectible for the system to finish one training step: every single loss of any of the group stops training.
+At each training step, group $i$ computes a \emph{partial gradient} $\mat{g}_i$ from data shard $D_i$.
+The data-parallel communicators then all-reduce the logical \emph{full gradient} $\overline{\mat{g}}=\frac{1}{N}\sum_{i=0}^{N-1}\mat{g}_i$ and distribute the corresponding gradient shards for the model update.
+Hence, all $N$ partial gradients must be collectible; losing any group makes synchronization unavailable and interrupts vanilla Data Parallelism.